NEW ✨ Let's Crush It on Amazon Together! Contact Us Today

 1. An active Facebook presence

-The best local sellers who offer Amazon return pallets for sale often operate through Facebook Marketplace or private groups.
+The best local sellers who offer pallets for sale often operate through Facebook Marketplace or private groups.
 You must have questions, such as: Are they posting new Amazon return pallets regularly?
 Do they share unloading videos?
 Are people engaging in comments?
 Are there any previous customers in the comment section?

 A seller who talks to their customers, answers questions, and posts updates is the green flag to chase.